 Red Fleet State Park

-Named after three soaring buttresses that resemble sea-going vessels on its north side, Red Fleet State Park was established in 1988.
-This reservoir is surrounded by beautiful sandstone cliffs and has often been called “Little Lake Powell.”
-Both cozy and scenic, it’s located just a few miles north of Vernal, UT.
-It’s a perfect base for exploring the surrounding area and offers stellar camping, hiking, swimming, fishing, and biking, truly making it a destination in itself.
+Red Fleet State Park is surrounded by beautiful sandstone cliffs.
+Both cozy and scenic, it’s located just a few miles north of Vernal, Utah.
+It’s a perfect base for exploring the surrounding area and offers stellar camping, hiking, swimming, fishing and biking — truly making it a destination in itself.

 What Makes It Great